 Fantasy Basketball Category Analysis: Week 3 (2021)

-Every other week, we’ll be looking at players who are widely available and rostered in fewer than 60 percent of fantasy leagues on Yahoo.
-We’ll be focusing on 8-cat leagues because turnovers are a waste of a category, to be honest.
-We’ll be looking at players who can help you in each of the eight categories you can get before your league-mates catch on.
+Every week, we’ll be looking at players who are widely available and rostered in fewer than 60 percent of fantasy leagues on Yahoo.
+We’ll be focusing on 8-cat leagues because turnovers are a waste of a category.
+We’ll be looking at players who can help you in each of the eight categories, which you can get before your league-mates catch on.

 - Field-goal percentage